kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 * HTTP Status codes in the range 200-299 indicate a successful execution by the service.
 * HTTP Status codes in the range 400-499 indicate a client-side error (i.e. the request is invalid and cannot be fulfilled).
 * HTTP Status codes in the range 500-599 indicate a server-side error.
 In the case of a server-side error, the Automation Center will resend the request 3 times, and then stop.
 The service should also return a JSON containing a userMessage and a code key.
+An example for this follows.

 Example
 -------